JulioV201/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
+Searched for any indication that user "labuser" actually opened the TOR browser.
 There was evidence that they did open it at `2025-02-05T14:00:34.4124031Z`.
 There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**